Which tax form is for RSU income?

 What is Form 8949 for RSUs?

-Form 8949 lists each stock sale with proceeds, basis, and adjustments. sales often need a basis adjustment when shows $0.
+Form 8949 lists each stock sale with proceeds, basis, and adjustments. sales often need a basis adjustment when shows $0 — see the Form 8949 walkthrough for columns and codes.

 Does Form 3921 apply to RSUs?